 The O.J.
-Corral is in front of the Administration Building.
+Corral is in front of the administration building.
 If you are looking for a fun activity to do, when you have some free time, stop by, and hang out!
-There is a horseshoe pit, an in-ground chess/checkerboard, and a beanbag toss game!
-We have picnic tables to sit in a shady area as well as a set of bleachers.
-(Horseshoes and beanbags are in the Administration Building when not in use).
+There is a horseshoe pit, tic-tac-toe, an in-ground checkerboard, and cornhole!